-Let $G$ be a linear algebraic group defined over $k$.
-We say that $G$ is reductive if it contains no nontrivial unipotent normal connected linear algebraic subgroup defined over $k$.
+Let $G$ be a linear algebraic group defined over $k$, and let $\bar{k}$ denote the algebraic closure of $k$.
+We say that $G$ is reductive if the base change $G_{\bar{k}} := G \otimes_k \bar{k}$ contains no nontrivial unipotent normal connected linear algebraic subgroup defined over $k$.
 The most typical example of such a group is the general linear group $\mathbf{GL}(n,k)$ (for some $n\geq 1$) defined over $k$.
 We are interested in the homogeneous spaces of general linear groups with entries not from $k$ but from an associative composition algebra $C$ over $k$.
 On one hand, by using the symplectic representation of $G:=\mathbf{GL}(n,C)$, where $C$ is an associative composition algebra over $k$, it is easy to see that $G$ is a reductive $k$-group.
 On the other hand, all homogeneous spaces of $G$ that we are concerned with can be expressed as quotient of a smaller group.
-A linear algebraic $k$-group is called semisimple if it contains no nontrivial solvable connected linear algebraic subgroup defined over $k$.
+A linear algebraic $k$-group is called semisimple if the base change $G_{\bar{k}} := G \otimes_k \bar{k}$ contains no nontrivial solvable connected linear algebraic subgroup defined over $k$.
 It is well-known that the derived (commutator) subgroup of a reductive $k$-group is always a semisimple $k$-group (\cite[Proposition 14.2 (2)]{Borel}).
 In particular, the derived subgroup of a general linear group $\mathbf{GL}(n,k)$ (except when $n=2$ and $k$ has 2 or 3 elements) is the special linear group $\mathbf{SL}(n,k)$ consisting of $n\times n$ matrices with entries from $k$ and determinant 1.